 Implement fraud detection tools

-When combined with your tech stack, visitor identification solutions like Fingerprint's 99.5% accurate device intelligence can help you identify repeat fraudsters with previous fraudulent chargebacks, failed payments, and fraudulent activity.
+When combined with your tech stack, visitor identification solutions like Fingerprint's highly accurate device intelligence can help you identify repeat fraudsters with previous fraudulent chargebacks, failed payments, and fraudulent activity.
 Fingerprint can also help you implement real-time fraud detection alerts, such as substantial purchases, multiple orders, or failed purchase attempts within a short time.

 Friendly fraud is a serious threat – but with the right strategy and tools, you can protect your business from time-consuming disputes and lost revenue.
 Learn more about how Fingerprint can help support your fraud prevention strategies.